The Beach Boys: Friends, 20/20, and Manson affair

 In June 1968, Dennis befriended Charles Manson, an aspiring singer-songwriter, and their relationship lasted for several months.
 Dennis bought him time at Brian's home studio, where recording sessions were attempted while Brian stayed in his room.
 Dennis then proposed that Manson be signed to Brother Records.
 Brian reportedly disliked Manson, and a deal was never made.
-In July 1968, the group released a standalone single, "Do It Again", in the style of their earlier songs.
+In July 1968, the group released the single "Do It Again", which lyrically harkened back to their earlier surf songs.
 Around this time, Brian admitted himself to a psychiatric hospital; his bandmates wrote and produced material in his absence.
-Released in January 1969, the album 20/20 consisted mostly of outtakes and leftovers from recent albums; Brian produced virtually none of the newer recordings.
+Released in January 1969, the album 20/20 mixed new material with outtakes and leftovers from recent albums; Brian produced virtually none of the newer recordings.

 The Beach Boys recorded one song by Manson without his involvement: "Cease to Exist", rewritten as "Never Learn Not to Love", which was included on 20/20.
 As his cult of followers took over Dennis's home, Dennis gradually distanced himself from Manson.
-According to Leaf, "The entire Wilson family reportedly feared for their lives."
+According to author David Leaf, "The entire Wilson family reportedly feared for their lives."

 In August, the Manson Family committed the Tate–LaBianca murders.
 According to Jon Parks, the band's tour manager, it was widely suspected in the Hollywood community that Manson was responsible for the murders, and it had been known that Manson had been involved with the Beach Boys, causing the band to be viewed as pariahs for a time.
 In November, police apprehended Manson, and his connection with the Beach Boys received media attention.
 He was later convicted for several counts of murder and conspiracy to murder.

 Selling of the band's publishing

 In April 1969, the band revisited its 1967 lawsuit against Capitol after it alleged an audit revealed the band was owed over $2 million for unpaid royalties and production duties.
 In May, Brian told the music press that the group's funds were depleted to the point that it was considering filing for bankruptcy at the end of the year, which Disc & Music Echo called "stunning news" and a "tremendous shock on the American pop scene".
 Brian hoped that the success of a forthcoming single, "Break Away", would mend the financial issues.
 The song, written and produced by Brian and Murry, reached number 63 in the US and number 6 in the UK, and Brian's remarks to the press ultimately thwarted long-simmering contract negotiations with Deutsche Grammophon.
 The group's Capitol contract expired two weeks later with one more album still due.
-Live in London, a live album recorded in December 1968, was released in several countries in 1970 to fulfil the contract, although it would not see U.S. release until 1976.
+Live in London, a live album recorded in December 1968, was released in the UK and a few other countries in 1970 to fulfil the contract, although it would not see US release until 1976, under the erroneous re-title Beach Boys '69.
 After the contract was completed Capitol deleted the Beach Boys' catalog from print, effectively cutting off their royalty flow.
 The lawsuit was later settled in their favor and they acquired the rights to their post-1965 catalog.